- 10 Jul 2007

 - Working Paper Summaries

-Executive Summary — Established platform providers can be difficult to displace.
+Overview — Established platform providers can be difficult to displace.
 This paper explores a path to platform leadership change that does not rely on breakthrough innovation or Schumpeterian creative destruction: a phenomenon the authors call "platform envelopment."
 In practical terms, envelopment entails one platform provider adding another platform's functionality to its own, and then offering a multiplatform bundle.
 Eisenmann and his colleagues describe a variety of envelopment attacks based on the relationship between the attacker's platform and its target's, and then discuss the economic and strategic motivations for each attack type.
 Key concepts include:

 - Envelopment is a powerful force shaping platform evolution.

 - Well-established incumbents that otherwise are sheltered from entry by standalone rivals, due to strong network effects and high switching costs, may be vulnerable to envelopment.

 - A conglomeration attack means that platforms are functionally unrelated but may share common users and components.
 In such an attack, bundling can yield significant economies of scope.
 Example: Apple iPhone bundling smart phone with iPod.